imbizman316/odin-recipes/README.md

 # odin-recipes
-Recipes of some of my favorite foods.
+This project is an extension of my journey in the coding world.